ottwell/JobQueueApi/README.md

 - GET `/api/jobs`.
 Returns all jobs in the database.
 - GET `/api/jobs/{GUID}`.
 Returns the job with the corresponding Id value.
 If said job has 'Queued' status, the return object will include its' current place in the queue.
 - POST `/api/jobs`.
 Creates a new job entity, inserts it to the database and queues the job for processing.
 The request body must be an array of ints (Example: [1,2,3,4,5]).
 Returns a 201 response, with the created object and its' current place in queue.
+- PUT `/api/jobs/{GUID}`.
+Updates an existing job entity and queues it for processing.
+The request body must be an array of ints (Example: [1,2,3,4,5]).
+Returns a 202 response, with the updated object and its' current place in queue.

 ##### Job Processing
 The input array is sorted in ascending order and saved in the database.
 The job status is changed to: Completed.